gpuweb/gpuweb/proposals/subgroup-matrix.md

 #### Variables

-A variable containing a subgroup matrix can only be instantiated in Function or Private address spaces.
+A variable containing a subgroup matrix can only be instantiated in Function address space.
 (This limitation comes from SPIR-V and Metal).
 These variables are meant to be used as very temporary scratch space.